Why is nutrition important if you have cystic fibrosis?

 Nutritional needs will vary according to age, weight, height, symptoms, lung function and activity level.
 Specialist cystic fibrosis dietitians are part of every hospital CF team and they can advise on an individual’s requirements.

-For general information about a range of issues relating to nutrition and CF, we have a suite of leaflets that have been written by CF dietitians and provide detail on topics including:
+For general information about a range of issues relating to nutrition and CF, we have a suite of leaflets that have been written by CF dietitians, which provide detail on the following topics:

 - Drinking alcohol

 - Exercise nutrition